NEED HELP AT CARING FOR A LOVED ONE?

 Companionship and conversation

-Transportation – doctor’s appointments, meetings, religious services and family events, Shopping/Errands including grocery shopping, prescription pickup, outings, bank
+Transportation to doctors' appointments, meetings, religious services, and family events, shopping/errands, including grocery shopping, prescription pickup, lunch/dinner, etc.

 Blood pressure and blood sugar monitoring